Dr. Rich Goldstein – Veterinarian, Owner

-Dr. Rich Goldstein is incredibly excited to bring the services of MOBILE VET SQUAD to Westchester County.
-He is a 1990 graduate of the NYS College of Veterinary Medicine at Cornell University.
-Following graduation, he completed an internship in small animal medicine and surgery in Connecticut.
-From there, he joined the staff of a large referral center in Los Angeles, where he further developed his expertise in emergency, trauma, and critical care medicine and surgery, working alongside some of the pioneers in veterinary emergency and critical care medicine.
-His first shift at the hospital was the first night of the Los Angeles riots in 1991, which quickly introduced him to trauma medicine.
+Dr. Rich Goldstein is delighted to offer the services of MOBILE VET SQUAD to Westchester County and Greenwich, CT.
+A graduate of the NYS College of Veterinary Medicine at Cornell University, Dr. Goldstein completed an internship in small animal medicine and surgery in Connecticut.
+From there, he joined the staff of a large veterinary referral center in Los Angeles, further developing his expertise in emergency, trauma, and critical care medicine and surgery, working alongside some of the pioneers in veterinary emergency and critical care medicine.

-In 1998, Dr. Goldstein moved back to the Westchester County area of New York, where he was raised, and specialized in providing per diem veterinary services to practitioners in need of a temporary doctor.
-He has also served as Medical Director for a small animal hospital.
+After several years in Southern California, Dr. Goldstein returned to the Westchester County area of New York, where he was raised, and specialized in providing per diem veterinary services to practitioners in need of a temporary doctor.
+He also served as Medical Director for a small animal hospital.
 In 2010, Dr. Goldstein started Mobile Vet Squad to provide the convenience of full-service veterinary care for dogs and cats right outside their homes.
 Now, over 12 years later, the service continues to be embraced by the community, and a brand new state-of-the-art mobile veterinary unit made its debut in March 2020.

-In 1989, Dr. Goldstein traveled to the jungles of Borneo, where he studied the nutritional requirements of the Proboscis Monkey, and co-authored two papers on his findings.
-He is also proud to have served his country as a veterinarian at Ground Zero following the attacks of September 11, 2001, caring for the search and rescue dogs, as well as homeless pets.
-In 2006, Dr. Goldstein became certified by the American Board of Veterinary Practitioners as a specialist in canine and feline medicine and surgery, one of roughly 400 in the country.
+Dr. Goldstein has traveled to the jungles of Borneo, where he studied the nutritional requirements of the Proboscis Monkey, and co-authored two papers on his findings.
+He is proud to have served his country as a veterinarian at Ground Zero following the attacks of September 11, 2001, caring for search and rescue dogs, as well as homeless pets.
 In early 2008, he traveled on safari to Kenya with one of the first groups of Americans allowed into the country following the political uprisings of 2007.

 In addition to practicing as a veterinarian, Dr. Goldstein has also entertained audiences as an adjunct instructor at the Central Park Zoo, educating the public about wildlife conservation.
-He can be seen on the second season of the Animal Planet television series “Housecat Housecall”, and the Hallmark series “Pet Keeping With Mark Morrone” produced by Martha Stewart), weekly “Healthy Pet” segments on WBNG-TV news, and in a commercial for LG Mobile Phones.
+He can be seen on the second season of the Animal Planet television series “Housecat Housecall”, the Hallmark television series “Pet Keeping with Mark Morrone” (produced by Martha Stewart), weekly “Healthy Pet” segments on WBNG-TV news, and in a commercial for LG Mobile Phones.
 He also taught Clinical Animal Anatomy and Physiology as an Adjunct Instructor for the Licensed Veterinary Technician program at Westchester Community College.
 He has been recognized by 914 Inc Magazine for Excellence in Small Business.

-Dr. Goldstein has served on the Board of Directors and as an advisor for the New Rochelle Humane Society, and is a member of the American Veterinary Medical Association, NYS Veterinary Medical Society, American Board of Veterinary Practitioners, Veterinary Emergency and Critical Care Society, NYS Academy of Veterinary Practice, Cornell Feline Health Center, Cornell Alumni Association, Wildlife Conservation Society, and Actor’s Equity Association.
+Dr. Goldstein has served on the Board of Directors and as an advisor for the Westchester Humane Society, and is a member of the American Veterinary Medical Association, American Board of Veterinary Practitioners, NYS Veterinary Medical Society, Westchester Rockland Veterinary Medical Society, Cornell Feline Health Center, Cornell Alumni Association, Wildlife Conservation Society, and Actor’s Equity Association.
 He is accredited by the USDA for the issuance of international pet travel certificates.

-A proud resident of Westchester County, Dr. Goldstein currently shares his home with Weezle, a cat he rescued from the streets of New York, and Cooper, a golden lab rescued by the New Rochelle Humane Society.
+A proud resident of Westchester County, Dr. Goldstein shares his home with Cooper, his rescued golden Labrador, and Minjilou, his rescued tabby cat.